av1kav/acura/README.md

 The username and password are present in the `profiles.yml` configuration file under `dbt_logic/`.

 ### Orchestration: Airflow
-Airflow services are configured together in a `docker-compose.airflow.yml` file under `airflow/docker/` directory; there is also a custom `Dockerfile` that adds `docker compose` CLI utilties used to orchestrate the `dbt` container.
+Airflow services are configured together in a `docker-compose.airflow.yml` file under the `airflow/docker/` directory; there is also a custom `Dockerfile` that adds `docker compose` CLI utilties used to orchestrate `dbt` containers.
 The airflow compose configuration is then merged with the main `docker-compose.yml` at execution time of the `docker-compose up` command (see top section of this readme).

 ![alt text](assets/airflow.png)